 At our best, our country should see veterans as a resource.
 They have already proven their mettle and commitment.
-Providing them with education, healthcare and employment when they return to civilian life is not just the morally right thing to do — it’s the smart thing to do.
-But we also need to realize that our veterans have real and unique stresses and challenges, from PTSD to reintegration into civilian society.
+Sean believes that providing them with education, healthcare and employment when they return to civilian life is not just the morally right thing to do — it’s the smart thing to do.
+He also understands that our veterans have real and unique stresses and challenges, including PTSD and reintegration into civilian society.

 - Cosponsored the Improving Benefits for Underserved Veterans Act to require the VA to publish a report on who is receiving veterans benefits with information on the sex and minority group status of recipients.

 - Helped pass the Blue Water Navy Vietnam Veterans Act into law, which makes Navy veterans who were exposed to Agent Orange eligible for extended VA benefits.

 - Cosponsored the Accelerating Veterans Recovery Act to establish a task force on outdoor recreation to make recommendations for the use of outdoor spaces in therapy for veterans.